karbalayghareh/GraphReg/README.md

 - For end to end **Seq-GraphReg**, run [Seq-GraphReg_e2e_test_multiple_runs.py](https://github.com/karbalayghareh/GraphReg/blob/master/test/Seq-GraphReg_e2e_test_multiple_runs.py) to save predictions in the test chromosomes, and run [plot_results_seq_models.py](https://github.com/karbalayghareh/GraphReg/blob/master/test/plot_results_seq_models.py) to plot the results.

 - For separate **Seq-GraphReg**, run [Seq-GraphReg_test_multiple_runs.py](https://github.com/karbalayghareh/GraphReg/blob/master/test/Seq-GraphReg_test_multiple_runs.py) to save predictions in the test chromosomes, and run [plot_results_seq_models.py](https://github.com/karbalayghareh/GraphReg/blob/master/test/plot_results_seq_models.py) to plot the results.

+## Feature attributions of GraphReg models

+### Enhancer validation

+We can use feature attributions of **GraphReg** models to find out which regions are important for gene expression, meaning that they could be considered as the enhancers of any target gene.
+To validate enhancer predictions, we need experimental enhancer perturbation data.
+We have used two such datasets in the K562 cell line: (1) CRISPRi FlowFISH from [this](https://www.nature.com/articles/s41588-019-0538-0) paper and (2) Targeted Perturb-seq (TAP-seq) from [this](https://www.nature.com/articles/s41592-020-0837-5) paper.
+We can use the feature attributions of both **Epi-GraphReg** and **Seq-GraphReg** models.